By: Marilyn L. Davis

 What Does that Color Mean?

 Colors influence a reader’s perception of an article as well.
-There are cultural, socioeconomic, gender, and age differences that will affect how readers view the writers choice of color and image.
+Cultural, socioeconomic, gender, and age differences will affect how readers view the writer’s choice of color and image.

 I Like Red – You Like Green